COGNAC: Circuit Optimization via Gradients and Noise-Aware Compilation: Related Work

-In the quantum control community, GRAPE (gradient ascent pulse engineering) has emerged as a popular tool for designing high-fidelity pulse sequences \cite{qoc}.
-However, GRAPE's pulses are only as accurate as its physical model of the quantum system, and noise can be difficult to precisely characterize on practical hardware \cite{grape-protocol}.
-Practical applications of GRAPE to produce well-calibrated gates tend to involve an iterative protocol involving feedback from hardware experiments \cite{feedback-grape,d-grape}, making it unsuitable as part of a general-purpose compiler optimization.
-COGNAC fittingly aims to distill GRAPE's key features while porting it to a different context.
+In the quantum control community, GRAPE (gradient ascent pulse engineering) has emerged as a popular tool for designing high-fidelity pulse sequences~\cite{qoc}.
+Like COGNAC, GRAPE uses numerical optimization, iteratively adjusting parameters to maximize fidelity to a target operation.
+However, operating at the level of hardware pulses, GRAPE has a very large parameter space even for small operations and is not scalable~\cite{cqe}.
+GRAPE can effectively optimize the hardware pulses that implement the one- and two-qubit basis gates of a machine, but its pulses are only as accurate as its physical model of the quantum system, and noise can be difficult to precisely characterize on practical hardware~\cite{grape-protocol}.
+Practical applications of GRAPE to produce well-calibrated gates tend to involve an iterative protocol involving feedback from hardware experiments~\cite{feedback-grape,d-grape}, which makes it unsuitable as part of a general-purpose compiler optimization.
+COGNAC aims fittingly to distill the key features of GRAPE while porting it to a different context.